 1. Complete the Research Plan and then register on-line.

 2. If the project involves human participants, vertebrate animals, and/or potentially hazardous biological agents, the next step is to send in paperwork for pre-approval.
 Check the ISEF Rules for details.
-If the project needs pre-approval, the paperwork needs to be sent in by Dec 9, 2016.
+If the project needs pre-approval, the paperwork needs to be sent in by the required date.
 If pre-approval is not needed, skip step 2 and go to step 3.

 3. All projects have to submit paperwork for final approval and payment.
-The final date for paperwork for all projects is Feb 17, 2017.
+The final date is on the page of deadlines.